rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M20_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

 In this task, you will begin creating the build pipeline for our project.

-1. Switch to the web browser window displaying the **SonarExamples** pane in the Azure DevOps portal, in the vertical menu bar at the far left of the Azure DevOps portal, click **Pipelines** and then click **Create Pipeline**.
+1. Switch to the web browser window displaying the SonarExamples pane in the Azure DevOps portal.
+Go to Project settings and change Visibility to private and Save.
-1. On the **Where is your code?** pane, review the available options.

-    > **Note**: You have two options.
-You can configure the pipeline with either the **YAML editor** or with the **classic editor**.
-With the classic editor, you can take advantage of the pre-defined templates that were installed as part of the SonarCloud Extension, above.
-With the YAML editor you need to use a separately provided YAML file.
-We will step through each of these two options.

-    > **Note**: Skip the next task if you intend to use the classic editor.
+    > **Note**: This need to be done if you followed the steps in Mod 00 to setup a parallel job for private projects only and your organization currently has no jobs available for public project.

 #### Task 2: Create a pipeline by using the YAML editor